BeloSnejkaa/rsschool-cv/cv.md

 VK: https://vk.com/liilnigga.

 ### Short info
 18 years old with a lot of ambitions and not less time to complete all of them.
-I aim to be an JavaScript developer in my future.

 #### Work experience
 1 year of freelance as a art designer.